Category: Meet The Artists

 my month long residency at fish factory was an entirely unexpected journey.

-before getting here, i was at a residency in rural finland, wondering where i would go next. in the quiet winter and a deep conversation with my grandpa rock friend, i asked myself:
+before getting here, i was at my residency in rural finland, wondering where i would go next. in the quiet winter and a deep conversation with my grandpa rock friend, they asked me:

-“if i don’t have to worry about money or anything, where would i want to be in this world?”
+“if you don’t have to worry about money or anything, where would you want to be in this world?”

 the answer emerged almost immediately: